 While the bank is an excellent channel to transfer funds to Poland, there are inherent disadvantages in the banking sector.
-Online money transfer providers come in as the best alternative to sending money to Poland.
+However, while deciding on how to send money to Poland, online money transfer providers come in as the best alternative.

 Companies such as Xendpay, CurrencyFair, TransferWise, OFX, WorldFirst, and Xoom have come in to even out the playground.
 In October 2019, TransferWise announced that its customers in Poland would now be able to receive money directly into their bank accounts in Polish zloty.

 Signing up for a transfer account with any of the above providers is a matter of minutes.
 Some may take a little longer to verify your details but it is nothing compared to the hassle in banks.
 After the account is open, you can pay for your transfer using a debit card, credit card, bank debit or bank transfer and send.